Food Festivals in Barcelona 2026

 All Those Food Market

-All Those Food Market is yet to announce its dates for 2025.
-The market features a curated selection of local entrepreneurs and gastronomic artisans.
+All Those Food Market is yet to announce its fall dates for 2026.
+Taking place twice yearly, the market features a curated selection of local entrepreneurs and gastronomic artisans.
 New additions will join returning favourites, while several top Barcelona restaurants will also offer a selection of street food.
 All Those Food Market will also host a variety of culinary workshops, so those attending can enjoy and learn about food at the same time.

 Mercat de Mercats